RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 Author’s Family Name, Author’s Given Name.
 Year of Publication. *Title: Subtitle.* Place of Publication: Publisher’s Name.
 Published in conjunction with an exhibition of the same title, exhibition date.

-> Achaintre, Caroline, Elizabeth Price, George Shaw, and Kirsty Ogg, eds.
-2017. *Bloomberg's New Contemporaries 2017.* London: New Contemporaries 1988 Ltd. Published in conjunction with an exhibition of the same title, held at BALTIC Centre for Contemporary Art, Baltic 39, 29 Sep-26 Nov 2017, and Block 336, 27 Jan-3 Mar 2018.
+> {.hanging-indent}Achaintre, Caroline, Elizabeth Price, George Shaw, and Kirsty Ogg, eds.
+2017. *Bloomberg's New Contemporaries 2017.* London: New Contemporaries 1988 Ltd. Published in conjunction with an exhibition of the same title, held at BALTIC Centre for Contemporary Art, Baltic 39, 29 Sep-26 Nov 2017, and Block 336, 27 Jan-3 Mar 2018. {/.hanging-indent}
 >
-> *Chaos & Order: 120 Year of Collecting at RMIT*.
+> {.hanging-indent}*Chaos & Order: 120 Year of Collecting at RMIT*.
 2018.
 Melbourne: RMIT Gallery, 2018.
-Published in conjunction with the exhibition of the same title, held at RMIT Gallery, 12 Apr-9 Jun 2018.
+Published in conjunction with the exhibition of the same title, held at RMIT Gallery, 12 Apr-9 Jun 2018. {/.hanging-indent}
 >
-> Witkovsky, Matthew S., ed.
+> {.hanging-indent}Witkovsky, Matthew S., ed.
 2014. *Sarah Charlesworth: Stills*.
 Chicago: Art Institute of Chicago.
-Published in conjunction with an exhibition of the same title, organized by and presented at the Art Institute of Chicago, September 18, 2014–January 4, 2015.
+Published in conjunction with an exhibition of the same title, organized by and presented at the Art Institute of Chicago, September 18, 2014–January 4, 2015. {/.hanging-indent}

 ###### end-subtype-content